Editing shapes in the Inspector

 Use the Transform tool to skew or otherwise change a shape.

-Select one or more shapes and head to Layer > Transform > Transform.
-Alternatively, use the keyboard shortcut ⇧⌘T.
+Select one or more shapes and head to Layer > Transform > Transform, or open the Tools menu in the toolbar and select the Transform tool

 The Transform tool adds points to each corner of your shape(s), as well as points between each corner.
 Click on a point and drag it to transform and skew your shape(s).